-Section 1 introduces the purpose of the GSP and provides a brief description of the Basin including information about the Basin's prioritization.
+Section 1 introduces the purpose of the GSP and provides a brief description of the basin including information about the basin's prioritization.

 The Atascadero Basin is identified by DWR in Bulletin 118 as Subbasin No. 3-004.11.
 The Basin is part of the greater Salinas Valley Basin in the Central Coast region of California.
-It was subdivided from the Paso Robles Area Subbasin in 2016.
-The Rinconada Fault defines the eastern boundary of the Basin and is assumed to form a leaky hydraulic barrier between the Paso Robles Basin and the Basin.
+It was subdivided from the Paso Robles Area Subbasin in 2016 based on information that showed the Rinconada Fault is a significant barrier to groundwater flow.
 The Paso Robles Formation makes up most of the water-bearing sediments for both subbasins.
-The Basin includes the incorporated cities of Atascadero amd a small portion of Paso Robles, as well as the unincorporated census-designated places of Santa Margarita and Templeton.
+The Basin includes the incorporated cities of Paso Robles and Atascadero, as well as the unincorporated census-designated places of Santa Margarita and Templeton.